Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: Comparison with the Experimental Data

-In Fig.\ref{larg97dy} we see also that the relative contribution of the long-range correlation (LRC) (\ref{bLsm}) considerably increases with the energy growth from 0.9 to 7 TeV, whereas the contribution of the short-range correlation (SRC) (\ref{bSsm}), characterizing the properties of a single source, remains practically the same.
-This reflects a significant increase with energy of the event-by-event fluctuations in the number of emitting sources (strings), characterizing by the parameter $\omN$ (\ref{omN}) (see Table \ref{param97}).
+Fig.~\ref{larg97dy} shows that the relative contribution of the long-range correlation (LRC), (\ref{bLsm}), is considerably larger at 7 TeV when compared to 0.9 TeV.
+This increase reflects the significant growth of the event-by-event fluctuations of the number of particle emitting sources, i.e. strings, with energy.
+This fluctuation is quantified by the scaled variance parameter $\omN$, (\ref{omN}), in Table \ref{param97}.
+At the same time, the contribution of the short-range correlation (SRC), as in (\ref{bSsm}), which characterizes the properties of a single source, remains practically the same across both energy scales.

-\section{Alternative observables}
+\section{Alternative Observables}

-In the conclusion on the base of above analysis we would like to discuss the introduction of more suitable observables for the future FB correlation studies.
+In this section we would like to discuss the introduction of more suitable observables for the future FB correlation studies.